ajpelu/dp_dispersantes/db/create_DwcA.md

  * catalog number (`ADIS-`dis_raw.id)

-We create a intermediate table (`disp_dwca`) to generate the `occurences` and `measurementorFacts` tables.
+We create a intermediate table (`adis_dwca`) to generate the `occurences` and `measurementorFacts` tables.
 We obtained 30012 rows.
 There is a discrepancy between records number of this new table and records of dis_raw.
 We checked that there is a fail, because there are some visits without recorders.
 We noticed that with the following sql query:

 ```sql
 SELECT DISTINCT